-- Tennis shoes must be clean and fit well.
+Tennis shoes must be clean and fit well.
 No boots, sandals, flip-flops, clogs, CROCS, shoes without backs, bedroom slippers, sole-less shoes, etc., may be worn in school on uniform days.
 However, on dress-up, dress-down, or spirit days, sandals may be worn during the warm weather months provided they have a back strap that fits snuggly to the heel, and socks must be worn.
-Shoes shall also be low-heeled for safety. - Shoes will be appropriately fastened.
-Parents are asked to help younger students secure their shoes before coming to school.
+Shoes shall also be low-heeled for safety.